Voluntary Assisted Dying (VAD) is a legal end of life choice in all Australian states and the Australian Capital Territory.

 Voluntary Assisted Dying commenced in South Australia on January 31, 2023.
 The Voluntary Assisted Dying (VAD) Act was passed by both chambers of the South Australian Parliament on June 24, 2021.
 Following last minute amendments in relation to institutional conscientious objection in the Legislative Council the previous evening, the House of Assembly agreed to the amendment at 11.05am the following morning.
 There was no debate and no Division called.
 After 17 attempts since 1993, Voluntary Assisted Dying was finally passed by the South Australian Parliament.
 Debate on the Voluntary Assisted Dying Bill had resumed on March 17, 2021.
 Hon Kyam Maher, MLC and (then) Shadow Attorney General, tabled the Voluntary Assisted Dying Bill in the Legislative Council on Wednesday, December 2, 2020.
 Hon Susan Close, MP, tabled the same VAD Bill in the House of Assembly on the same day.
 The VAD Bill was jointly sponsored by Hon Mark Parnell, MLC.
 The tabling of the VAD Bill followed the 18 month deliberations of the Joint Committee on End of Life Choices which reported to the Parliament in October 2020.
 (Further details, facebook links to Second Reading speeches and Hansard available here) (Jan 2023)

-New South Wales became the 6th and last state to pass VAD legislation on May 19, 2022.
+VAD commenced in New South Wales on November 28, 2023.
+NSW became the 6th and last state to pass VAD legislation on May 19, 2022.
 VAD commenced in November 2023.
 The VAD Bill passed the upper house at midday, May 19, 2022, with a vote of 23 for, and 15 against.
 A couple of hours later, the lower house agreed to the upper house amendments and the VAD Bill was finally through.
 The VAD Bill had previously been passed by the lower house on November 26, 2021, with an overwhelming majority, 52 to 32.
 Independent MP Alex Greenwich introduced the VAD Bill and took major responsibility negotiating it through the Parliament.
 Labor MLC Adam Searle supported passage of the legislation through the debate in the upper house.
 (July 2022)

 VAD commenced in Tasmania on October 23, 2022.
 The Tasmanian Parliament passed the End of Life Choices (Voluntary Assisted Dying) Act in March 2021.
 This was the fourth attempt to pass a VAD law in Tasmania.
 The Bill passed the Legislative Council unanimously on December 4, 2020, and through the House of Assembly with a 16 to 6 majority on March 4, 2021.
 HOA amendments were later agreed by the upper house.
 The Bill was introduced by Tasmanian Independent MLC Mike Gaffney on August 27, 2020, after eight months of consultation around the state.
 The last Bill to legalise voluntary assisted dying in the Tasmanian Parliament was defeated in May 2016 - the third Bill defeated by the Tasmanian Parliament in the last 10 years.
 (Oct 2022)